-UNICEF USA provides recognition to clubs that go above and beyond the yearly requirements.
+UNICEF USA provides awards to clubs that go above and beyond the yearly requirements.
 Our awards highlight outstanding leaders, members, advisors and clubs.
-Events and activities will be rewarded in the following categories: Fundraising, Advocacy, Education and Community Building.
+Events and activities that stand out in each of the following pillars will be awarded: Fundraising, Advocacy, Speaking Out and Community Building.